CS180-spring/cs180-21-wooohooo/README.md

 - It is recommended to back up important files before performing any deletion or modification operations.
 - If you don't change the file path (step 5 and 6 in the installation), the programm will not run normally.
 - When you input any JSON contants, you need use JSON data structure, for example:
-  If you want enter an entry like:
+  If you want input an entry like:
   Name: Bob
   Age: 20
   You will required to input {"Name": "Bob", "Age", "20"}